John Frusciante’s 1968 Fender Stratocaster

 JF EFFECTS Interviews: Robbie “Rule” Allan (2020)

-Also according to the same interview linked above, from the time this guitar was stolen, John went on a sort of a shopping spree, and at one point owned around 15 different Strats, some original 60s models, some Fender Reissues.
-Unfortunately, due to no way of actually doing any proper research on these guitars, they will be omitted from this list for the time being.
+According to the same interview linked above, after this guitar was stolen, John went on a shopping spree and, at one point, owned around 15 different Stratocasters.
+These included both original 1960s models and Fender reissues.
+Unfortunately, due to the lack of detailed information about these guitars, they will be omitted from this list for now.

 Feedback